Nimble Freelancer

 How Do I Connect Two Broadband Routers?

-To increase the range of the existing network, one can use a second router.
+One can use a second router to increase the existing network’s range.
 The instructions are written below:

 • WDS, or Wireless Distributed Services, is a feature on many newer routers that allows you to create numerous Access Points on a single network with a single name.
 Below are further instructions for setting up two broadband routers: